 Finally, full and immediate access to information, including financial documents, even if confidential, so suburban cities can actually participate in managing the Agglomeration.

 Bill 104, as drafted, would rebalance voting at the CMM, weighing votes by population and reducing Montreal’s majority.
-The ASM supports this move, but they’re adamant: the same approach has to extend to the Agglomeration, or suburban voices will remain shut out.
+The ASM supports this move, but they’re adamant: the same approach has to extend to the Agglomeration, or suburban voices will remain shut out. n